MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 This playbook shows some of the domain dominance threat detections and security alerts services of Azure ATP using simulated attacks from common, real-world, publicly available hacking and attack tools.
 The methods covered are typically used at this point in the cyber-attack kill chain to achieve persistent domain dominance.

-In this tutorial, you'll simulate an attacker achieving persistent domain dominance by using the following common methods:
+In this tutorial, you'll simulate an attacker attempting to achieve persistent domain dominance.
+You'll review Azure ATP's detections for the following common methods:

 > [!div class="checklist"]
 > * Remote Code Execution